douglas-guyett-mg/crimson-pangolin/documentation/turn/fast-path-optimization.md

 ### Modular Approach (Current Design)

 ```
-Router → Clarifier → Context Assembler → Constraint Checker → Plan Generator → Executor → Evaluator → Reflector → Responder
+Router → Clarifier → Executor → Evaluator → Reflector → Responder

-Each hobgoblin is a separate decision point
+Each daemon is a separate decision point
-Each hobgoblin makes its own decision
+Each daemon makes its own decision
 Multiple LLM calls may be needed
 ```